coin-or/python-mip/docs/intro.rst

 custom applications by providing a tight integration with the branch-and-cut algorithms of the supported solvers.
-Strong formulations with an exponential number of constraints can be handled by the inclusion of cut generators.
-Heuristics can be integrated to provide initial feasible solutions to the MIP solver (MIPStarts).
-These features can be used in both solver engines, CBC and GUROBI, without changing a single line of code.
+Strong formulations with an exponential number of constraints can be handled by the inclusion of :ref:`Cut Generators <cut-generation-label>`.
+Heuristics can be integrated for :ref:`providing initial feasible solutions
+<mipstart-label>` to the MIP solver.
+These features can be used in both
+solver engines, CBC and GUROBI, without changing a single line of code.

 This document is organized as follows: in the :ref:`next Chapter
 <chapInstall>` installation and configuration instructions for different
 platforms are presented.
 In :ref:`Chapter 3 <chapQuick>` an overview of some common model creation and optimization code included.
-Commented examples are included in :ref:`Chapter 4 <chapExamples>`. :ref:`Chapter 5 <chapCustom>` includes some common solver customizations that can be do to improve the performance of application specific solvers.
+Commented examples are included in :ref:`Chapter 4 <chapExamples>`. :ref:`Chapter 5 <chapCustom>` includes some common solver customizations that can be done to improve the performance of application specific solvers.
 Finally, the detailed reference information for the main classes is included in :ref:`Chapter 6 <chapClasses>`.